canonical/charmed-aether-sd-core/docs/index.md

 # Charmed Aether SD-Core

-Aether SD-Core is a 5G core network, responsible for the 5G Network's control operations: Authentication, IP assignment, Policy management, Quality of Service, Slice management, and more.

-Charmed Aether SD-Core automates the operations of Aether SD-Core, making it easy to deploy, upgrade and observe.

-Charmed Aether SD-Core exists because mobile networks are traditionally costly and difficult to operate and that open source alternatives are either too complex or unsecure.
-The project combines ONF's 5G expertise with Juju model driven operations.

-Charmed Aether SD-Core is for private mobile networks operators and all connectivity enthusiasts.
+Aether SD-Core is an open source 5G core network distributed by the Linux Foundation as part of its Aether directed fund project.
+It addresses the need for a cost-effective open source 5G core network, as opposed to traditionally costly mobile networking software.
+Aether SD-Core supports various functionalities, including user authentication, IP address assignment, data traffic policy management, quality of service assurance, and network slice management.

+A 5G core network consists of multiple micro-services, each with its individual set of configurations and service interfaces.
+This makes it complex to deploy and operate a 5G network.
+Charmed Aether SD-Core is an open source 5G core network solution, which is easy to deploy and manage.
+By leveraging Canonical's [Juju software orchestration framework](https://juju.is/), it brings full automation to Aether SD-Core micro services.
+It is also fully observable as it offers frictionless integration with [Canonica    l Observability Stack](https://ubuntu.com/observability), which is a combination of open source observability software components deployed and automated as a bundle.

+Charmed Aether SD-Core is for private mobile networks.
+It offers a cost-effective and easy to use core networking solution for any enterprise that needs on-site 5G mobile network connectivity for their devices and personnel.
+It is also the ideal open source distribution for any technology enthusiast who would like to deploy and test a 5G mobile network for their own connectivity needs.
 Use it in your farm, mine or oil rig, wherever you need 5G connectivity.

 ## In this documentation